DISCLAIMER: I am not affiliated with JetBrains in any way.

 Frustrations

-I usually work on multiple projects and multiple programming languages.
-There were 78 git repositories I worked on, including private repositories and pet projects.
-Implementations are in Ruby, Java, Node.js, Javascript, HTML, Golang, SASS, Phonegap, some lovely PHP etc. All of them use different toolchain commands for building or watch file changes.
+I usually work across multiple projects and programming languages.
+At one point, I was juggling 78 git repositories, including private repos and pet projects.
+The stack included Ruby, Java, Node.js, Javascript, HTML, Golang, SASS, Phonegap, and even some PHP.
+Each required a different toolchain for building, testing, or watching files.

-These context switching between editors, shortcuts, toolchains, and conventions are gradually becoming overhead for me.
-So I started seeking a better solution to improve productivity.
+The context switching between editors, shortcuts, toolchains, and conventions became a significant overhead.
+I started looking for a solution to unify my workflow and reclaim my productivity.

 Criteria